Probate Q&A Series

 After a foreclosure sale in North Carolina, the clerk of superior court holds any amount left after the sale price covers the mortgage debt, interest and costs.
 A former owner, junior lienholder or other claimant can recover these surplus funds by following the procedures in Chapter 45 of the North Carolina General Statutes.

 First, confirm the existence of surplus funds by contacting the clerk of superior court where the foreclosure occurred.
 Under G.S.
-45-21.16, the foreclosure commissioner must deposit surplus proceeds with the clerk once the sale is confirmed.
+45-21.31, the person holding the sale must pay any surplus to the clerk of superior court.
 These funds remain available for distribution.

-Next, file a petition for distribution of surplus funds under G.S.
-45-21.20.
-This petition should be filed in the same foreclosure case file and include:
+Next, file a motion in the cause for distribution of surplus funds under G.S.
+45-21.31.
+This request should be filed in the same foreclosure case file.
+After filing, the clerk may require notice and will determine distribution according to the rights of the parties entitled thereto.

 At the hearing, the court examines the order of liens and claims to decide distribution priorities.
 The clerk distributes funds in this order: